Skip to main content

 First, preheat the oven to 450 degrees.
 The next part is a no-brainer…..Mix all the ingredients for the rub together, including the coffee.
 Mix until well combined.

 Poke holes all over your beef cut.
 I use my handy dandy marinating tool that makes this task so easy.
-Then rub the spice mixture on the meat, making sure you rub the spice in all the nooks and crannies of the meat.
+Then rub the spice mixture on the meat, making sure to rub the spice in all the nooks and crannies.

 My beef tenderloin doesn’t look like a beef tenderloin because it is only one-third of a tenderloin.
-I caught a sale on whole beef tenderloins a while back that I cut into three pieces and froze for special occasions.
-This part of the tenderloin will feed my small family for Easter with plenty left over for some really yummy sandwiches.
+I caught a sale on whole beef tenderloins a while back, which I cut into three pieces and froze for special occasions.
+This part of the tenderloin will feed my small family for Easter, and plenty will be left over for some yummy sandwiches.

 Let the spice mixture settle on the meat for 30 minutes.
 Then, rub it again with another coating of the spice mixture.
 Again, let the meat settle for 30 minutes.
 Place the meat on a wire rack set inside a cookie sheet.

 Place the meat in the oven.
 Immediately turn the temperature down to 400 degrees.
-Alternatively, you could place the beef in a smoker or on a grill, which would add an additional layer of flavor to the meat.
+Alternatively, you could place the beef in a smoker or on a grill, adding a layer of flavor to the meat.

-If you are using an oven, roast uncovered in the oven until the desired doneness.
+If you use an oven, roast uncovered until the desired doneness is achieved.
 One of the best kitchen gadgets I own is an electronic meat thermometer.
 If you do not have one, it is a good investment.
 You will use it all the time.
 Insert the meat thermometer in the thickest part of the meat.
 Beef tenderloin is typically served rare, but you may have a different preference.
 You can follow the following guidelines for the cut of beef you are preparing:

 After your beef is out of the oven, let it rest for 10 minutes before slicing.
 Serve immediately.
-On this Easter Sunday, we accompanied our beef with green beans, mashed cauliflower and a salad.
+We accompanied our beef with green beans, mashed cauliflower, and a salad this Easter Sunday.
 It was so delicious!

 One thought to “Best Beef Rub”